cairo-book/cairo-book/src/ch08-02-traits-in-cairo.md

 <!-- TODO: Using trait bounds to conditionally implement methods -->

-## Implementing a trait, without writing its declaration.
+## Implementing a trait, without writing its declaration

 You can write implementations directly without defining the corresponding trait.
 This is made possible by using the `#[generate_trait]` attribute within the implementation, which will make the compiler generate the trait corresponding to the implementation automatically.
 Remember to add `Trait` as a suffix to your trait name, as the compiler will create the trait by adding a `Trait` suffix to the implementation name.